IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-- the network topology, at both optical and IP layers, in terms of nodes and links, including the access links, inter-domain IP links as well as Cross-technology links;
+- the network topology, at both optical and IP layers, in terms of nodes and links, including the access links, inter-domain IP links as well as cross-technology Ethernet links;

 - the optical tunnels supporting multi-technology intra-domain IP links;